Professor Steve SturdyTitle

 - PhD (Science Studies) University of Edinburgh

 I am interested in the development of medical knowledge and medical practice from the mid-nineteenth century to the present.
 In particular, I use insights from the sociology of scientific knowledge to examine how developments in medical science have informed and been informed by wider changes in medical practice and medical policy.

 I am currently writing up findings from a Wellcome Trust Senior Investigator Award in Medical Humanities for a research project entitled Making Genomic Medicine.
-This project aims to disentangle the scientific, technological, social and political processes that have led, over the past forty years or so, to the current ferment of activity around medical genomics and so-called genomic medicine.
+This project aims to disentangle the scientific, technological, social and political processes that have led, over the past forty years or so, to the current ferment of activity around medical genomics and genomic medicine.